gbarkerz/MobileGridGames/README.md

 **Goals**

-The goals of this app are to (1) demonstrate some accessibility considerations and implementation relating to a simple Xamarin game app, and (2) make an enjoyable game available for everyone.
+The goals of this app are: (1) to demonstrate some accessibility considerations and implementation relating to a simple Xamarin game app, and (2) make an enjoyable game available for everyone.

 This exploration into accessibility is a continuation of the exploration started with [How a Card Matching game is compliant with international accessibility standards](https://www.linkedin.com/pulse/how-card-matching-game-compliant-international-standards-guy-barker).